OCR-D/ocrd-website/site/en/workflow.md

 | ocrd-tesserocr-segment-line |  |         |

 ### Step 11:  Line correction
-These processors can be used to correct the segmented lines.
+This processor can be used to correct the segmented lines.

 **See also:  ToDo reference to the result inside talk on final workshop**